 Sharing Circle for Early Career Professionals and Arctic Youth

-The Association of Polar Early Career Scientists (APECS) and the Arctic PASSION project are excited to announce the call for applications for the APECS & Arctic PASSION Sharing Circle for early career professionals and Arctic youth!
+The Association of Polar Early Career Scientists (APECS) and the Arctic PASSION project organize an APECS & Arctic PASSION Sharing Circle for early career professionals and Arctic youth!

 Having grown up in a world of global challenges, Arctic youth and early career professionals have agency in creating positive change for the future.
 The Arctic will benefit from a close dialogue between Arctic youth and young professionals working in the Arctic arena.
 The APECS & Arctic PASSION Sharing Circle will foster this dialogue through a week-long program in Northern Finland.